suyashagarwal138/grasp_utils/README.md

 Currently, the grasp positions sent are randomly generated so that the basic pipeline can be established.
 This can be replaced in due course.

+The executor node also implements IK checking - the highest quality grasp that passes the check is the one that gets executed.